AlexanderVikenfalk/notflix/README.md

 - Split large components into smaller ones (e.g., SearchFilterPanel)
 - Store only movie IDs in favorites instead of full objects (improves memory usage and speed)
 - Optionally use a state manager like `jotai` for certain contexts
+- [ZOD](https://zod.dev/) for creating runtime type safety and for transforming to and from backend data structure.

 ### Styling & Assets